 1.)
-Graduation from high school or equivalent; and
+Graduation from high school or the equivalent; and

 KNOWLEDGE, SKILLS AND ABILITIES (Desirable Attributes & Skills)

-SKILLS are required to perform single technical tasks with an occasional need to upgrade skills due to changing job conditions.
-Specific skills required to satisfactorily perform the functions of the job include: utilizing equipment used in trade; and operating heavy equipment.
+SKILLS are required to perform single technical tasks with a frequent need to upgrade skills due to changing job conditions.
+Specific skills required to satisfactorily perform the functions of the job include: administering first aid and CPR; handling hazardous materials; operating standard office equipment; preparing and maintaining accurate records; and utilizing pertinent software applications.
 Use of new or additional equipment brought about by new technology shall be incorporated consistent with the level of responsibility and complexity of this job.